The Intellectual Property and Antitrust Review: Japan

 ii Remedies involving divestitures of intellectual property

 The IP Guidelines do not provide any specific statements on divestitures of intellectual property as a remedy for substantial restraint of competition by a business combination.
 In principle, general guidance for the remedy of substantial restraint of competition by a business combination should be given by the AMA and the Guidelines for Review of Business Combination.
 The Guidelines for Review of Business Combination has stated that the most effective measures to solve issues of substantial restraint of competition by a business combination are to establish new independent competitors, or to strengthen existing competitors.
-Such measures include a transfer of all or part of the business of the company group (to such competitor).61 Transfers of intellectual properties could be included in part of the said business transfer.
+Such measures include a transfer of all or part of the business of the company group (to such competitor).62 Transfers of intellectual properties could be included in part of this business transfer.

-In addition, the Guidelines for Review of Business Combination explain measures to promote imports and market entry as remedies to solve the problems of the substantial restraint of competition caused by a business combination.62 It includes granting licences for the company group's patents rights under appropriate conditions to competitors or to new market entrants.
+In addition, the Guidelines for Review of Business Combination explain measures to promote imports and market entry as remedies to solve the problems of the substantial restraint of competition caused by a business combination.63 It includes granting licences for the company group's patents rights under appropriate conditions to competitors or to new market entrants.

 i Sham or vexatious IP litigation